mzogheib/quoll/README.md

 4. Add environment variables for 3rd party API credentials.
 Refer to to `packages/api/feed-apis/` for usage.

-5. Start the dev server for each package in its own terminal.
+5. From the root directory run the following and select which package to run.
+To run another package, open a new terminal and repeat.

 ```
-yarn start <package-name>
+yarn start
 ```

 ## TODO & Issue Tracking